yehudav/learning-front-end/README.md

 ## 2. get a bird's eye view of the industry

+What you need to know - HTML, CSS, JavaScript,

 A basic to advanced understanding of HTML, CSS, DOM, JavaScript, HTTP/URL, and web browsers is assumed for any type of professional front-end developer role
 Beyond the skills just mentioned, a front-end developer might also be specifically skilled in one or more of the following: